robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ![Create New ssh key2](./images/fr0101-03_Create-New-ssh-key2.png "Create New ssh key2")

 10. Key pairs for access to Remote Server on Cloud Provider:

+- Note: Do not enter a passphase, when prompted.

 ```
 Change "Vultr-FormR0_nimda" below to your VM Instance name and login